-In response to the financial difficulties mentioned above, the Commonwealth submitted a fiscal plan to the Oversight Board.
-Refer to Note 12 for more details of the fiscal plan.
-In addition, PRITA's management began conversations with state and federal authorities to obtain the necessary resources to convert PRITA in a federal fund grantee and increases revenues.
+PRITA's management began conversations with state and federal authorities to obtain the necessary resources to convert PRITA in a federal fund grantee and increase revenues.
 Once PRITA can receive federal funds, the management of PRITA will continue the process of obtaining the required approvals from local and federal agencies to integrate and complete the merger of the Urban Train, PRMBA and PRMIMTA into PRITA.